Ephrimgnanam/Worms/README.md

 ## ⚠️ Disclaimer
 - This repository is intended **solely for ethical research and educational use**.
 The samples provided here must **not** be used in any unauthorized or malicious activities.
 - The use of these samples in any way that violates the law or any platform’s Terms of Service is strictly forbidden.
-- By using or accessing this repository, you agree to use the contents responsibly and legally.**
+- By using or accessing this repository, you agree to use the contents **responsibly, ethically and legally.**
 - Do **not** use the information herein to deploy or spread malware.
-- The author(s) are not responsible for misuse.
+- The author(s) **of this repo** are not responsible for any misuse.
-- Always analyze malware in a safe, isolated environment (e.g., VMs with no internet access).
+- Always analyze malware in a safe, isolated environment (e.g., Air-Gapped VMs).

 ```text
                            (o)(o)